adamsanghera/go-websub/cmd/subscriber/README.md

 ## Description / Spec

-Package subscriber is a Go client library that implements the W3 Group's WebSub protocol (https://www.w3.org/TR/websub/), a broker-supported pub-sub architecture built on top of HTTP.
+Package subscriber is a Go client library that implements the [W3 Group's WebSub protocol](https://www.w3.org/TR/websub/), a broker-supported pub-sub architecture built on top of HTTP.

-According to https://www.w3.org/TR/websub/#subscriber, a Subscriber is a service that discovers hubs, and subscribes to topics.
+According to [the spec](https://www.w3.org/TR/websub/#subscriber) a Subscriber is a service that discovers hubs, and subscribes to topics.
+More specifically, as described [here](https://www.w3.org/TR/websub/#conformance-classes), a Subscriber must conform to the following specs:

-According to https://www.w3.org/TR/websub/#conformance-classes, a Subscriber

 MUST: